Posted on January 19, 2017 by

-- Consumer search behaviour: When it comes to visitors who choose the search funnel, most of them already show intent or interest in purchase.
-Hence search queries are typically tied to products (dresses, shoes, beds etc.,) or combinations of products and tags (Maxi dress, Nike Shoes, Single beds etc.,).
+- Consumer search behavior: When it comes to visitors who choose the search funnel, most of them already show intent or interest in purchase.
+Hence search queries are typically tied to products (dresses, shoes, beds, etc.,) or combinations of products and tags (Maxi dress, Nike Shoes, Single beds, etc.,).

 - Vertical: Semantic search is usually more common in a contextual database vs. a product database.
 Most visitors who visit your online store are looking to buy products.
 And unless you are selling something that is not easily understood to the end customer, most of your visitors know what to search for

-- Performance vs Price: Lets say that over 1% of your search volume consists of queries that are semantic in nature and you need a site search engine to deliver results.
-As a product manager this leads to leveraging an NLP system than can process or cache results for a semantic query in less than 50 ms. Anything longer than that, is going to slow your results page and that can lead to bad search experience.
-Secondly, there is an increase in cost to build an maintain a system that can not only process these queries with accurate results, but also show these results to your visitors like any other search query.
-Is that increase in overall cost, going to be offset an increase in revenue driven by semantic searches?
+- Performance vs Price: Let’s say that over 1% of your search volume consists of queries that are semantic in nature and you need a site search engine to deliver results.
+As a product manager, this leads to leveraging an NLP system than can process or cache results for a semantic query in less than 50 ms. Anything longer than that is going to slow your results page and that can lead to the bad search experience.
+Secondly, there is an increase in cost to build an maintain a system that can not only process these queries with accurate results but also show these results to your visitors like any other search query.
+Is that increase in overall cost, going to be offset by an increase in revenue driven by semantic searches?